ephracis/appatite/lib/README.md

 ## Backends
 Code for communicating with service backends such as Gitlab and Github, allowing us to retrieve and push data from/to the backend.

-## OAuth2 Client
-Code for communicating with an OAuth2 provider.
-This is the base class for the backends and is mostly a nice wrapper around the OAuth2 gem.